Toggle Menu

 Attendant: I’ll show you.
 Come on.
 Follow me.

 Attendant: Our microwavable burrito selection.
 Currently, there are 34 varieties.
-You drive back the way you came, there’s going to be 35.
-Take a look at the packages.
+Uh, if you drive back the way you came, there’s going to be 35.
+Here, take a look at the packages.
 What do you see?

-Lawrence: sigh okay.
+Lawrence: [Sigh] Oookay.
 This delicious microwavable snack is dedicated to Alice McDougal, who attempted to return to the physical realm and retrieve her beloved cat Wallace.
 We honor her brave effort.
 What the hell is this?

 Lawrence: In accordance with the governing rules of the Astral Plane, the full essence of this individual’s existence, desires, purpose and romantic history has been meticulously crafted into this artisan style burrito.
 Taste the flavor of life.